vebbis321/thel.foo/content/posts/custom-text-field/index.md

 ## Introduction/Problem

-In this blog post I want to show you how I deal with advanced textFields that are similar.
+In this blog post I want to show you how I deal with advanced text fields that are similar.
 What do I mean by that?

-Let's say your client wanted you to make textFields for various inputs in an authentication flow -- A textField for the name input, the date input, the password input, etc. What is usually the case is that these textFields will now follow similar rules for their layout: backgroundColor, font, borderColor etc. like in the example below.
+Let's say your client wanted you to make text fields for various inputs in an authentication flow -- A text field for the name input, the date input, the password input, etc. What is usually the case is that these text fields will now follow similar rules for their layout: `backgroundColor`, `font`, `borderColor` etc. Like in the example below.

 ![Email and password](email-and-password-text-field.jpeg)
 ![Name](name-text-field.jpeg)

 Also!
-I'm referring to all these components as a "textField", but they are either a UIStackView or UIView that acts as a container for the UITextField.
-They may also hold other components like a UIButton for clearing, maybe one of them has another UIView for the backgroundColor and so on - You get the idea, it would be hard to create an advanced textField with only the UITextField class itself.
+I'm referring to all these components as a "text field", but they are either a `UIStackView` or `UIView` that acts as a container for the `UITextField`.
+They may also hold other components like a `UIButton` for clearing, maybe one of them has another `UIView` for the `backgroundColor` and so on - You get the idea, it would be hard to create an advanced text field with only the `UITextField` class itself.

 Okay, so how do I deal with this problem?
-I would say that there are three approaches in my mind that you can take; one bad, one that is kind of bad and one that is great.
+I would say that there are three approaches in my mind that you can take: one bad, one that is kind of bad and one that is great.

 ### Subclassing

 The first and the worst (sick rhymes) approach would be to focus on subclassing.
 What do I mean by that?

-Let's say you created a textField for the email input.
+Let's say you created a text field for the email input.

 ```swift
 class EmailTextField: UIView {